Battle of the Silarius River

-The Battle of the Silarius River was the final, decisive action of the Roman Servile Wars.
+The Battle of the Silarius River was the final, decisive action of the Third Servile War, the last of the Roman Servile Wars.
 It occurred near the mouth of modern Sele River, southern Campania, southern Italy.

 Background

 Marcus Licinius Crassus trapped Spartacus in Bruttium by building a 60 km system of ditches and walls.
 After a failed truce, Spartacus gathered his army for battle.
 He ordered his horse to be brought to him, drew his sword, and slew the animal.
 He proclaimed to his troops that if he should win the day, he would have many horses to choose from, but if he should lose the upcoming battle and the Romans should win the day, he would not need one.

 Appian wrote that Spartacus then launched several skirmishing assaults upon the Roman defenders, striking them swiftly and almost with silence.
 After slaying a number of the Roman guards and penetrating the Roman defenses, Spartacus and about 50,000 rebels managed to slip past Crassus' defenses, while Gannicus and Castus remained behind with the remaining 12,000 soldiers of the rebel army.